theomoondev/theomoondev.github.io/_pages/projects.md

 ---
 layout: page
 title: technical writing
-permalink: /technial-writing/
+permalink: /technical-writing/
 description: A growing collection of technical writing samples.
+Please note that the following documents are provided solely as samples for illustrative purposes.
+All potentially sensitive or proprietary information, including specific names, hyperlinks, and identifiable details, have been generalized or redacted to ensure compliance with confidentiality obligations.
+These documents do not represent actual company processes or information.
 nav: true
 nav_order: 3
 display_categories: [software, gardening]